 300 Life Management (1).
 This is an orientation course for adult students returning to higher education, designed to provide the tools needed to complete an undergraduate degree.
 Topics covered include organizing guidelines, learning styles, time management, team interaction, professional and personal growth, and library resources.
+310 Management Information Systems (3).
+An overview of information processing and management information systems.
+A survey of how business managers typically use computers.
+A study of computer hardware, software, and the methods that are used to apply them to business information needs.
 320 Financial Accounting (3).
 The Financial Accounting course is designed to provide the student with a study of the principles and techniques used in modern financial accounting.
 321 Administrative Accounting (3).
 Prereq.: BBA 320.
 An introduction to the principles and techniques used in modern managerial accounting, this course emphasizes job order and process cost systems for corporations.
 330 Fundamentals of Macroeconomics (3).
 Prereq.: MAT 202.
 This course emphasizes the basic principles of macroeconomics and their application to the use of monetary and fiscal policies to achieve macroeconomic goals.
 Included is a survey of how these policies affect the economic environment in which business firms must function.
 331 Fundamentals of Microeconomics (3).
 Prereq.: MAT 202 and BBA 330.
 This course presents the basic principles of microeconomic analysis and how they can be used to explain and predict the operation of business firms in a modern market economy.
 340 Marketing Strategies (3).
 This course presents an overview of the marketing discipline with emphasis on planning and the development of competitive strategies.
 Major topics include the marketing environment, forecasting, price, retailing, wholesaling, product, and promotion.
 350 Business Statistics I (3).
 Prereq.: MAT 202 and 345.
 This course surveys data types, data collection, data presentation using descriptive graphs and tables, data summary using descriptive measures of central tendency and variation, fundamentals of probability, discrete and continuous probability distributions, sampling distributions, and confidence intervals for the mean.
 351 Business Statistics II (3).
 Prereq.: MAT 202, 345, and BBA 350.
 This course introduces correlation analysis and forecasting techniques.
-Students will design, complete research, and write a research project applying statistical techniques.
+Students will design, Complete research, and write a research project applying statistical techniques.
 412 Organizational Behavior(3).
 A study of human behavior at the individual, group, and organizational level with topics including personality, motivation, teams, leadership, power, and organizational structure.

-Business Management (BSM)
+Business N Management (BSM)

-325 Introduction to Management Decision-Making (3).
+Introduction to Management Decision-Making (3).
 An examination of problem-solving or decision-making processes.
 Emphasis is on skills and techniques of individual and group problem-solving and decision-making including creative and critical thinking.